rickedwards1/performio/README.md

 Extract the OptionGrouName parameter value from the JSON file.

-Running the script exucutes the line below and produces the following output:
+Running the script executes the line below and produces the following output:
+	$ getOptionGroupName.sh (or exucute the line below at the shell prompt.)

 	$ grep OptionGroupName dat.json | awk '{print $2}' | sed 's/"//g' | sed 's/,//g'
 	default:mysql-5-6